 We note that this procedure is a heuristic, and in some cases the sender might not determine correctly if the sender was data-limited over the entire interval covered by the feedback packet.
-In particular, this procedure does not address the possible complications of reordering.
-That seems fine to us.
+This heuristic does not address the possible complications of reordering.
+That seems acceptable to us.
+In order to improve its accuracy in identifying if the entire interval covered by a feedback packet was a data-limited interval, the sender could save more NotLimited times.

 In some implementations of TFRC, the sender sends coarse-grained timestamps that increment every quarter of a round-trip time, and the feedback packet reports the greatest valid sequence number received so far instead of reporting the timestamp of the last packet received.
-In this case, the sender can maintain per-packet state to determine t\new (the time that the acknowledged packet was sent), or the sender can estimate t\new from its estimate of the round-trip time and the elapsed time t\delay reported by the feedback packet.
+In this case, the sender can maintain per-packet state to determine t_new (the time that the acknowledged packet was sent), or the sender can estimate t_new from its estimate of the round-trip time and the elapsed time t_delay reported by the feedback packet.

 8.2.2.
-Maintaining X\recv\set
+Maintaining X_recv_set

-To reduce the complexity of maintaining X\recv\set, it is sufficient to limit X\recv\set to at most N=3 elements.
-In this case, the subroutine Update X\recv\set would be modified as follows:
+To reduce the complexity of maintaining X_recv_set, it is sufficient to limit X_recv_set to at most N=3 elements.
+In this case, the subroutine Update X_recv_set would be modified as follows:

-'''

 Update X_recv_set:

-Add X_recv to X_recv_set;

-Delete from X_recv_set values older than

-two round-trip times.
+Add X_recv to X_recv_set; Delete from X_recv_set values older than two round-trip times.
 Keep only the most recent N values.

-'''

-Maintaining at most \two\ elements in X\recv\set would be sufficient for the sender to save an old value of X\recv from before a datalimited period, and to allow the sender not to be limited by the first feedback packet after an idle period (reporting a receive rate of one packet per round-trip time).
-However, it is \possible\ that maintaining at most two elements in X\recv\set would not give quite as good performance as maintaining at most three elements.
-Maintaining three elements in X\recv\set would allow X\recv\set to contain X\recv values from two successive feedback packets, plus a more recent X\recv value from a loss event.
+Maintaining at most two elements in X_recv_set would be sufficient for the sender to save an old value of X_recv from before a datalimited period, and to allow the sender not to be limited by the first feedback packet after an idle period (reporting a receive rate of one packet per round-trip time).
+However, it is possible that maintaining at most two elements in X_recv_set would not give quite as good performance as maintaining at most three elements.
+Maintaining three elements in X_recv_set would allow X_recv_set to contain X_recv values from two successive feedback packets, plus a more recent X_recv value from a loss event.